 If you have been the victim of consumer fraud, it is important you know that you have options, and a California consumer fraud lawyer can explain what those are.
 Consumer fraud costs consumers billions of dollars every year, but there is a way for you to recoup your losses.

-At Willoughby Brod, LLP, we know how to hold big businesses responsible for their illegal and fraudulent actions.
+At the Brod Law Firm, we know how to hold big businesses responsible for their illegal and fraudulent actions.
 If you have suffered losses due to consumer fraud, call us today at (800) 427-7020 for free consultation.
 If you were the victim of consumer fraud, we will help make things right and help you claim the compensation you deserve for someone else’s wrongful act.
 Call us today or reach out to us online to learn more about how we can help.